PaulRosenthal/Coastal-Florida-Climate-Changes/communities/custom-location.md

 {% include sea-level-map.html longitude="-86.617813" latitude="30.404446" %}

+## Probability of Impacts From Tropical Storms and Hurricanes

+Interested in learning more about the chances of being impacted by a tropical storm, hurricane, or major hurricane in your area of interest?
+See [Colorado State University's 2021 Tropical Cyclone Impact Probabilities List](https://tropical.colostate.edu/resources.html).

 {% include resources.md map_location_statement="While the map on this page is useful for helping visualize what sea level rise looks like in your area of interest, there are many other great resources available." %}